synthesized-io/helm-charts/README.md

 helm install governor ./governor
 ```

+### Self-hosted vs SaaS mode

+This Helm chart provides options for both saas and self-hosted installation, defaulting to self-hosted.
+The mode is controlled by `mode` value.

+#### SaaS mode
+* Director service, configmap, secrets and deployment are being installed.
+* API is configured to use the director.
+* Frontend is configured to use "cloud" mode via `UI_ENVIRONMENT` variable.
+* Posthog is configured via `UI_POSTHOG_ANALYTICS_API_HOST` variable.
+* `GOVERNOR_SECURITY_OWNERACCESSONLY` variable is enabled for backend.

+#### Self-hosted mode

+* Director service, configmap, secrets, deployment are not installed
+* Frontend is configured to use "on-premise" mode via `UI_ENVIRONMENT` variable

 ### How to release Governor Helm

 Update the version of the chart in `Chart.yaml` file!